 Police personnel shall earn overtime when required to work holidays, normally scheduled days off, in excess of their normal daily work hours, or in excess of their prescribed work period.
-Whether an employee shall be paid overtime compensation or accrue compensatory time off shall be determined by the Police Chief or his/her designee.
+Whether an employee shall be paid overtime compensation or accrue compensatory time off shall be determined by the Chief of Police or his/her designee.